Akuukis/screeps-bot-brave/README.md

 	- `Game.rooms[name]` is iterated to detect unscouted rooms and to update cached rooms
 	- `Game.spawns[name]` is not iterated but called directly by `Game.getObjectById()`
 	- `Game.screeps[name]` is not iterated but called directly by `Game.getObjectById()`
-2. Virtual entities are constructed and memorized by AI and their performance measured
+2. Virtual entities are constructed and memorized by AI and their performance are measured
 	- `Memory.spawns[name]` are constructed from `Game.spawns[name]`.
 		- Goal: Minimize creep replacement costs per overhead
 		- Processes order queue